Dorothy Emmet Lectures

 Maria Alvarez is a Professor of Philosophy at King's College London.
 She is also the Head of Philosophy Department and a Co-Editor of Philosophy.
 Her research interest lies in the philosophy of action, reasons for action, metaphysics and explanation of action, the problem of free will and moral responsibility.
 Among her many publications, which include a highly influential account of different kinds of reasons and actions Kinds of Reasons: An Essay in the Philosophy of Action, Maria Alvarez also frequently partakes in public engagement, see her article in the Guardian here and her contribution to the BBC Radio4 Programme 'The Philosopher's Arms: Weakness of Will' here.

 LOCATION: Humanities Bridgeford Street (HBS) G6 | Oxford Road | Manchester | M15 6GY

-The 2021 lecture was presented by Miranda Fricker, on 'How is forgiveness a gift?'.
-You can watch a video (with subtitles) below.
+The 2022 lecture was presented by Maria Alverez on 'Agency and Responsibility - the Significance of Alternatives'.
+You can watch a video below.
 For previous speakers and more information about Dorothy Emmet see our main Dorothy Emmet Lectures page.